93jy/quartz/content/notes/The Smartest Guys in the Room.md

 Down the slippery slope ...

-[Incentives](notes/2_Incentives.md): key reason for the disastrous way the company was run
+[Incentives](notes/2_Incentives.md): reason for the disastrous way the company was run
 ## How the book changed me
 *How my life / behaviour / thoughts / ideas have changed as a result of reading the book*